-PegasusLife has signed up and if fully committed to the Consumer Code for Homebuilders (The Code).
-Further guidance, including a copy of The Code, is available at:
+PegasusLife Limited has signed up and is fully committed to the Consumer Code for Homebuilders (the Code).
+Further guidance, including a copy of the Code, is available at:

-In accordance with The Code PegasusLife has systems and procedures for receiving, handling and resolving Home Buyers’ service calls and complaints.
-A summary of these systems and procedures is set out below.
+In accordance with the Code PegasusLife has a system and procedures for receiving, handling, and resolving Home Buyers’ service calls and complaints.
+A summary of PegasusLife’s system and procedures is set out below:

-All complaints should be made in writing by e-mail or letter and should be addressed to:
+All complaints in connection with the Code should be made in writing, by e-mail and/or by post, and should be addressed to:

 Church Green Close

-All complaints should be addressed in writing and will be acknowledged by the Company Secretary in writing within 14 days of actual receipt.
+All complaints will be acknowledged by the Customer Care Team in writing within 14 days of actual receipt.

-Where PegasusLife cannot determine a complaint within 28 days of receipt we will confirm in writing what additional time is required before determination.
+Where PegasusLife cannot determine a complaint within 28 days of receipt we will confirm in writing what additional time is required before determination and we will discuss this with you.

-PegasusLife operates an appeal process to our CEO if complainants are not content with the Company Secretary’s determination.
+PegasusLife operates an appeal process to our CEO if complainants are not content with the Company Secretary’s determination in the first instance.

 Appeals should be made in writing to: